lokkju/pyhogg/README.md

 That's it, folks!

 ## Current status
+#### Hogg Files
-Lists and extracts files from Neverwinter Online mod 17, with correct filenames
+* Lists all files with correct names from ?DataList and DataList Journal
+* Extracts all files or a glob-matched subset

+#### Wtex Files
+* Converts Wtex files to DDS files for editing in GIMP

 ## Data structure definitions
 All datastructures (hogg files, datalist, etc) are currently being defined using Kaitai; we then generate python code and wrap it.